Prag8855/aab/content/guides/permanent-residence.md

 When you go to your appointment, bring...

+- [ ] **Your appointment confirmation**, printed
+    You can't enter the *Ausländerbehörde* without it.
+They check at the door.
+You must print it.
 - [ ] **The [required documents](#required-documents)**
     Bring all your application documents, even if you already sent them online.
 In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
 - [ ] **Updated documents**
-    If you wait a really long time for an appointment, they might ask for more recent documents.[^32] For example, they might ask for updated proofs of employment and proofs of income.
+    If you wait a really long time for an appointment, they might ask for more recent documents.[^32] For example, an updated proof of income, proof of employment, proof of health insurance, and more.
+- [ ] **Passport**
+    You get your passport back during your appointment; they do not keep it.
-- [ ] **Your appointment confirmation**, printed
+    - [ ] **Passport of your spouse, parent or child**[^7] (if applicable)
-    You can't enter the *Ausländerbehörde* without it.
-They check at the door.
-You must print it.
 - [ ] **Passport photo** (35 × 45 mm)
     You do not need to cut the photos yourself; they have a tool for this.
 The photo should be less than 6 months old. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**